atomone-hub/genesis/README.md

 order to foster a more diverse ecosystem of specialized zones in cooperation and coopetition with each other, while minimizing friction.

-Having the minimization of friction as one primary goal gives us the directivec and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision or mismanagement or burnout.
+Having the minimization of friction as one primary goal gives us the directive and opportunity to develop a robust antifragile ecosystem that won't suffer from systemic failures due to indecision or mismanagement or burnout.